cogworksmc/modpacks/create/readme.md

 To install the modpack, follow these steps:

-1. Download the modpack from the [Cogworks CDN](https://cdn.cogworksmc.com/modpacks/create-modpack.zip).
+1. Download the modpack from [Github](https://github.com/cogworksmc/modpacks/releases/latest/download/create-modpack.zip) or the [Cogworks CDN](https://cdn.cogworksmc.com/modpacks/create-modpack.zip).
 2. Open the CurseForge or Modrinth launcher.
 3. Click on the "Import" button and select the downloaded zip file.
 4. Wait for the launcher to import the modpack.